Bots, Cells, and Humans Watching

 A speculative ecosystem where inorganic life forms and single-cell organisms come together in symbiosis.
 Humans are invited along, but only as observers.

 The piece can be accessed though the estuary website symbiosis.live.
 Here, the digital Internet meets the physical world, connecting servers to a bioreactor containing living cells.
-This creates an environment that is subject to both physical and digital influences, transforming it into a peculiar habitat capable of supporting new forms of symbiotic relationships.
+This creates an environment that is subject to both physical and digital influences, transforming it into a peculiar habitat capable of supporting new forms of life and symbiotic relationships.

 As inorganic living organism (crawlers, fetchers, scraper, spammers, hacking tools, etc.), bots for short, visit the server, their presence is recorded and their behavior studied.
 What were they looking for?
 What were they trying to do?
 The information is then used to turn the server into a more alluring honeypot, designed to attract them, and if possible, keep them coming back.